-Melcor owns a portfolio of high-quality residential, office, retail, and industrial properties, which are held as long-term investments.
-The Investment Properties division manages and leases over three million square feet of space in revenue-generating properties located across Western Canada and the southern United States.
-In 2012, this segment accounted for 20% of consolidated revenues (2011 - 21%).
+Melcor acquires and owns a portfolio of high-quality residential, office, retail, and industrial properties, which are held as long-term investments.
+The Investment Properties division manages and leases these Melcorowned properties in addition to the 30 assets held in the Melcor REIT.
+In total, Investment Properties manages over 2.48 million square feet of space in commercial revenue-generating properties and 1280 residential units located across Western Canada and the southern United States.
+In 2013, this segment accounted for 7% of consolidated revenues (2012 - 6% after REIT formation).